Ertugliflozin and metformin (Oral)

 Under certain conditions, too much metformin can cause a serious condition called lactic acidosis.
-It usually occurs when other serious health problems are present, such as a heart attack or kidney failure.
-The symptoms of lactic acidosis include: abdominal or stomach discomfort, decreased appetite, diarrhea, fast or shallow breathing, a general feeling of discomfort, muscle pain or cramping, and unusual sleepiness, tiredness, or weakness.
+It usually occurs when other serious health problems are present, including heart attack or kidney failure.
+Check with your doctor right away if you have decreased appetite, diarrhea, fast or shallow breathing, a general feeling of discomfort, muscle pain or cramping, stomach discomfort, and unusual sleepiness, tiredness, or weakness.
 If you have more than one of these symptoms together, you should get immediate emergency medical help.

 Dizziness, lightheadedness, or fainting may occur with ertugliflozin and metformin.
 This is more common if you have kidney disease, low blood pressure, or if you are taking a diuretic (water pill).
 Drinking plenty of fluids each day may help.
 Drink plenty of water during exercise or in hot weather.
 Check with your doctor if you have severe nausea, vomiting, or diarrhea that does not stop.
 This may cause you to lose too much water.

 Ketoacidosis (high ketones and acid in the blood) may occur while you are using ertugliflozin and metformin.
 This can be life-threatening and requires immediate medical attention.
 Your doctor may give you insulin, fluid, and carbohydrate replacement to treat this condition.
 Tell your doctor right away if you have nausea, vomiting, trouble breathing, increased thirst or urination.